johnhany/awesome-list/README.md

 * [humanize](https://github.com/python-humanize/humanize) - Contains various common humanization utilities, like turning a number into a fuzzy human-readable duration ("3 minutes ago") or into a human-readable size or throughput.

+* [XlsxWriter](https://github.com/jmcnamara/XlsxWriter) - A Python module for creating Excel XLSX files.

+* [xlwings](https://github.com/xlwings/xlwings) - A Python library that makes it easy to call Python from Excel and vice versa.

+* [pygsheets](https://github.com/nithinmurali/pygsheets) - Google Spreadsheets Python API v4

+* [gdown](https://github.com/wkentaro/gdown) - Download a large file from Google Drive.

 * [schema](https://github.com/keleshev/schema) **(not actively updated)** - A library for validating Python data structures.

-## Design Pattern
+## Design Pattern & Programming Algorithm

+### For Python

 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python.

 * [transitions](https://github.com/pytransitions/transitions) - A lightweight, object-oriented finite state machine implementation in Python with many extensions.

-## Programming Algorithm
+* [MicroPython](https://github.com/micropython/micropython) - A lean and efficient Python implementation for microcontrollers and constrained systems.

+* [Pyston](https://github.com/pyston/pyston) - A faster and highly-compatible implementation of the Python programming language.

+* [attrs](https://github.com/python-attrs/attrs) - Python Classes Without Boilerplate.

+* [Boltons](https://github.com/mahmoud/boltons) - A set of over 230 BSD-licensed, pure-Python utilities in the same spirit as — and yet conspicuously missing from — the standard library.

+* [cachetools](https://github.com/tkem/cachetools) - Provides various memoizing collections and decorators, including variants of the Python Standard Library's @lru_cache function decorator.

+* [More Itertools](https://github.com/more-itertools/more-itertools) - More routines for operating on iterables, beyond itertools.

+* [Toolz](https://github.com/pytoolz/toolz) - A set of utility functions for iterators, functions, and dictionaries.

+* [Funcy](https://github.com/Suor/funcy) - A collection of fancy functional tools focused on practicality.

+* [Dependency Injector](https://github.com/ets-labs/python-dependency-injector) - A dependency injection framework for Python.

+* [Tenacity](https://github.com/jd/tenacity) - An Apache 2.0 licensed general-purpose retrying library, written in Python, to simplify the task of adding retry behavior to just about anything.

+* [returns](https://github.com/dry-python/returns) - Make your functions return something meaningful, typed, and safe.

+* [wrapt](https://github.com/GrahamDumpleton/wrapt) - A Python module for decorators, wrappers and monkey patching.

 * [algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms in Python.

-* [cachetools](https://github.com/tkem/cachetools) - Provides various memoizing collections and decorators, including variants of the Python Standard Library's @lru_cache function decorator.
+* [DeepDiff](https://github.com/seperman/deepdiff) - Deep Difference and search of any Python object/data.

+* [Pygments](https://github.com/pygments/pygments) - A generic syntax highlighter written in Python.

 ## Programming Language Tutorials